Sanabegum09/bioinformatics-projects/README.md

-# 🧬 Bioinformatics Projects Portfolio
+# 🧬 Bioinformatics Projects

-Welcome to my bioinformatics research and development portfolio!
  I am an MSc in Bioinformatics and Research Analyst at ERA Medical College, Lucknow, specializing in structural bioinformatics, molecular modeling, and genomic analysis.

 ## 👋 Hi, I'm Sana Begum